 - Write Corporate Bylaws: Bylaws are what govern the ownership and administration of your business.
 This is an internal document only, and is not submitted to any government agency.
 The Bylaws lay out the initial contributions of shareholders, the amount of stock each shareholder receives, as well as the assignment of the initial directors and officers.

 - File Initial Statement of Information: After the incorporation is complete, an initial SI must be filed within 90 days.
-There is a $20 fee and a $5 disclosure fee.
+There is a $25 fee.

 How to Start a California Corporation

 How to Form a California Corporation (paper option)

 Either during or after you form your California Corporation, you should write your bylaws.
 Bylaws outline two main elements of the corporation: ownership, and how the company operates.
 There is no standard set of requirements for bylaws, as each corporation must address its own specific issues.